Download the Application for STEP-YA

 STEP-YA is a 16-week skills training program provided by INEO Employment Services for young adults who are experiencing barriers to finding sustainable employment in the Alberni Clayoquot Regional District.
-Young adults aged 18 through 24 years will develop the theoretical, practical, occupational, and essential skills required to find and maintain employment in a variety of labour market sectors.
-A training wage is provided to young adults who are committed to successful outcomes through active participation in a combination of classroom training and hands-on work experience leading to additional education or employment.
+Young adults aged 17 through 27 years will develop the theoretical, practical, occupational, and essential skills required to find and maintain employment in a variety of labour market sectors.
+A training allowance is provided to young adults who are committed to successful outcomes through active participation in a combination of classroom training and hands-on work experience leading to additional education or employment.

 1. Can I be on EI and participate in this program?